• Skip to primary navigation

 Jump to Recipe Print Recipe

 I don’t know a Minnesotan who doesn’t love a good hot dish.
 And yes, it’s a hot dish around these parts, because a casserole is just a hot dish with attitude.
-On the hot dish deck today is this delightfully delicious and easy to execute Pork Enchilada Hot Dish (with Roasted Green Tomato Salsa).
+On the hot dish deck today is this delightfully delicious and easy-to-execute Pork Enchilada Hot Dish (with Roasted Green Tomato Salsa).

 I like to think of this as a sort of enchilada lasagna because it’s got layers.
 Layers of corn tortilla, leftover shredded pork, diced onion, shredded cheese, and salsa.
 This also happens to make it a fantastic fall dish.
 Cozy on up and get ready to put together one comforting one-pan wonder for dinner.